ericwastaken/aws-vmseries-gwlb-poc/README.md

 ### Run the setup

 Once you have completed the above steps as required, ensure that you are in the root directory of the cloned repo and run the below command.

+> **NOTE:** Running this script WILL INSTALL other dependencies!

 ```
 ./setup.sh